What Zomato CEO's Father Told Him When He Pitched Startup Idea

-Deepinder Goyal stated that he started Zomato 16 years ago in 2008.
+Deepinder Goyal said that he started Zomato 16 years ago in 2008.
+(File)

-Deepinder Goyal, the CEO of Zomato, recently reminisced about a memory from nearly two decades ago, recalling his father's response when he initially pitched the idea of launching his food-delivery startup.
+Deepinder Goyal, the CEO of Zomato, reminiscing about a memory from nearly two decades ago, recalled his father's response when he initially pitched the idea of launching his food-delivery startup.

-Mr Goyal recounted this story while attending Vishesh Sampark, an event hosted by Hardeep Singh Puri, Minister of Urban development.
-The event saw many innovators, startup leaders, IT professionals etc from across the country coming together to talk about the “country's digital transformation and future potential” under Prime Minister Narendra Modi.
+Mr Goyal recounted this story while attending Vishesh Sampark, an event hosted by Union Minister Hardeep Singh Puri.
+The event saw many innovators, startup leaders, IT professionals etc from across the country coming together to talk about the "country's digital transformation and future potential" under Prime Minister Narendra Modi.

-Mr Goyal stated that he started Zomato 16 years ago in 2008.
-He said, “My dad at that time told me, 'Janta hai tera baap kaun hai?'”
-He explained that his father's point was, “‘You can't do a startup.'
+Mr Goyal said that he started Zomato 16 years ago in 2008.
+He said, "My dad at that time told me, 'Janta hai tera baap kaun hai?
+(Do you know who your father is?)'"
+He explained that his father's point was, "'You can't do a startup.'
 I come from a small town in Punjab, that's the background."

 The CEO then discussed how the perception around startups has changed in the last few years and shared his opinion on how the government has helped bring about that change.